+1 A phase-out percentage cap of 25% may be applied pursuant to Section 3006(e), Phase-Out Percentage Caps.

 MY Phase-Out Schedule for Class V LSI Forklifts.
 Class V LSI Forklifts shall be phased out according to the schedule set forth in Table 3, below.
 Note that Class V LSI Forklifts with a Rated Capacity greater than 12,000 pounds that the Fleet Operator or Rental Agency, as applicable, has reported to the Executive Officer in accordance with Section 3009(h), are not required to be phased out.

 Table 3.
 MY Phase-Out Schedule for Class V LSI Forklifts